Priority Health Medicare Advantage network doctors and hospitals

 - Your out-of-pocket costs may be slightly higher.

-After you meet the out-of-network deductible*, you'll pay a copay or coinsurance for covered medical services you receive from out-of-network health care providers.
+After you meet the out-of-network deductible, you'll pay a coinsurance for covered medical services you receive from out-of-network health care providers in Michigan.

 Note: Out-of-network/non-contracted providers are under no obligation to treat Priority Health members, except in emergency situations.
 Call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.